Quigley Farm Civic Ecology

 At the second workshop, the design team went further in-depth with the community at large, offering a series of land-use scenarios based on the input gathered at the previous meeting.
 More than 70 community members in attendance were again asked to weigh in on how the team should balance recreation, wellness, ecological education, sustainable agriculture, resource conservation, entrepreneurial and residential needs.

-OUTCOMES: The resulting conceptual plan for Quigley Canyon was met with optimism, with both the development team and community at a stronger understanding of the goals and concerns of each party.
+The resulting conceptual plan for Quigley Canyon was met with optimism, with both the development team and community at a stronger understanding of the goals and concerns of each party.
 Moving forward, the feedback gained from the civic ecology sessions will be integrated into a PUD proposal to be presented to Blaine County.
-The project is currently advancing through County and City approval processes with strong community support toward approval in 2017.